viewing Apigee X documentation.

 The following sections show how to create an alert that is triggered when the total API traffic is above 3600 for 1 minute.

 To set up the alert, start by doing the initial steps described in the preceding section.
 When you are done, add the settings described below.

 - Copy one of the code samples below, depending on whether you want an alert

 for requests or responses, and paste it in the Select a metric field.

-- In the Metrics menu, choose either Apigee proxy request cumulative
+- Click the Select a metric field and select either Apigee proxy request cumulative

 or Apigee proxy response cumulative.

 - In the Aggregator field, select sum.
 This sums the total traffic over the time span specified by Period.

 - Set Period to 1 minute.